theAgingApprentice/MeccanoCrane/README.md

 Unit tests are loaded to the SOC via the PlatformIO, Advanced, test tool.
 Results appear in a seperate terminal output session that you can access once the tests complete.
 A future release  of the template repository will contain test cases and instructions on how to use them.

 # Documentation
+A [manual](/doc/MeccanoCrane-Manual.pdf) is being created for this project.

-Doxygen comments are embedded in all source files and a Doxyfile has been added to the root folder of this respository.
+For software developers, Doxygen comments are embedded in all source files and a Doxyfile has been added to the root folder of this respository.
 These are the steps to follow to set up Doxygen.
 Note that inorder to have your documentation avaibale via Github Pages the Repo cannot be private.
 Since at this time tthis repo is provate these steps are not all fully impemented.

 "How to" instructions for setting up Doxygen are [here](https://kylerobots.github.io/tutorials/Automatic_Documentation/).